Remote management: An in-depth guide on leading a remote team

 - RunDeck is an open-source collection of automated runbooks meant to help individuals provide their teams with ready-made answers to ad-hoc requests and incidents.
 Define workflows, dispatch commands, import information, and establish clear job schedules.

 - Resolve.io is another great IT automation and orchestration tool, meant to help you automate both simple tasks and more complex IT processes.
-Choose among 1000+ of pre-built automations to build new automations.
+Choose from 1,000+ pre-built automations and build new automations.

 - Bamboo HR is an HRIS automation software meant to help create and implement custom HR workflows.
 Handle benefits and payroll administration, track the status of your job applicants, streamline performance management, and make use of a centralized employee database.

-- Zenefits is a cloud-based HR software meant to help handle HR, Benefits, and Payroll processes, and other administrational tasks without excessive paperwork.
+- Zenefits is a cloud-based HR software meant to help handle HR, benefits, payroll processes, and other administrational tasks without excessive paperwork.
 Store and access employee profiles and other relevant documentation in one database, track applicant statuses, streamline recruitment processes, and more.

 - Documate is a no-code document assembly app developed by lawyers and engineers to help create custom web forms and questionnaires.
 Generate customized templates in multiple output formats, add digital signatures, and streamline your administration from afar.